116davinder/apache-kafka-backup-and-restore/README.md

 # apache-kafka-backup-and-restore
 It will take backup of given topic and store that into either local filesystem or S3.

+It will auto resume from same point from where it died for some reason given consumer group name is same before and after crash.

 **[In Development]**

 ## Requirements